rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Projects/Managing_Project_Configurations.md

  - Store in project prearchive - (Option 1 in pic above)
  - Archive automatically - (Option 2 in pic above) This option does not overwrite any files.
 If the session label already exists, the image data will be sent to prearchive.
  - Archive automatically - overwrite - (Option 3 in pic above) This option **DOES OVERWRITE** existing files in your archive.
 If the session label already exists, the previous image data will be erased and new data will be stored.

 **NOTE**: With all of these options, any image data that doesn't match a pre-existing project will go in to an Unassigned project.

  b. **Anonymization Script** - The script for anonymizing sessions as they are uploaded to the project will be stored in the large text box.
-Use o the script can be enabled or disabled by clicking on the appropriate action.
+Use of the script can be enabled or disabled by clicking on the appropriate action.

  c. **AutoRun Configuration** - Notifications should initially be set up for the project by the CNDA Help Desk.
 Users listed here will receive email notices any time a new scan is archived in the project.